d12frosted/elpa-mirror/stable-melpa/topspace-readme.txt

-TopSpace allows you to scroll down and recenter top lines by automatically drawing upper margins/padding above the top line as you scroll down or recenter top text.
+TopSpace allows you to scroll down and recenter top lines by automatically drawing an upper margin/padding above the top line as you scroll down or recenter top text.

 TopSpace is: